CloudNetService/website/docs/modules/syncproxy.md

 ## Maintenance {#maintenance}

-The module also has maintenance mode which prevents users from joining if they are not on the [whitelist](../commands/syncproxy.md#syncproxy-target-whitelist) or do not have the required permission (`cloudnet.syncproxy.maintenance`).
+The module also has a maintenance mode which prevents users from joining if they are not on the [whitelist](../commands/syncproxy.md#syncproxy-target-whitelist) or do not have the required permission (`cloudnet.syncproxy.maintenance`).
 ![CloudNet-SyncProxy-Module-Maintenance-Motd-Example.png](img/CloudNet-SyncProxy-Module-Maintenance-Motd-Example.png)

 :::caution Warning